xraypy/xraylarch/README.rst

 Larch is written in Python, making heavy use of the wonderful `numpy`_, `scipy`_, `h5py`_, and `matplotlib`_ libraries.
-For interactive and batch procssing, Larch provides a Python-like and Python-derived language (a *macro language*, or *domain specific language*) that is intended to be very easy to use for novices while also being complete enough for advanced data processing and analysis.
+For interactive and batch processing, Larch provides a Python-like and Python-derived language (a *macro language*, or *domain specific language*) that is intended to be very easy to use for novices while also being complete enough for advanced data processing and analysis.
 In addition, Larch can be used as a Python